Congressional Scorecards

 Prior scorecards can be viewed here.

-Report on Iran Sanctions
+Iran Sanctions Reports:

 Sanctions have been a major component of U.S. policy towards Iran since 1979, when they were first imposed in response to the seizure of the U.S. Embassy in Iran.
 The purpose of this report is to provide an overview and analysis of current sanctions against the Islamic Republic of Iran, their overall impact on Iran and the impact on the Iranian American community.